RetroPie/RetroPie-Docs/docs/Runcommand.md

 **Example:** if you have a launching image for the "Mega Man" NES game and the ROM is named `Mega Man (USA).nes`, you have to name the image file as `RetroPie/roms/nes/images/Mega Man (USA)-launching.png`.

-Once these images are installed, the timing to activate the the runcommand menu differs, in that pressing a button will not register successfully until just after the image has disappeared.
+**Once these images are installed, the timing to activate the runcommand menu differs, in that pressing a button will not register successfully until just after the image has disappeared.**

 You can get some cool launching images in these forum topics: